code-bajju/11212766/README.md

 # Submission Task in NextJS

-This project demonstrates fetching and displaying numbers from API endpoints using React with TypeScript, integrating authentication via Node.js.
+- Task 1 : This project demonstrates fetching and displaying numbers from API endpoints using React with TypeScript, integrating authentication via Node.js.
+- Task 2 : This project demonstrates fetching and displaying Product items with varioud conditional API endpoints using React with TypeScript, integrating authentication via Node.js.

 ## Registration Setup